SchlossVRL/coloremoblues/README.md

 ## Blue Hues Don't Bring the Blues: questioning conventional notions of color-emotion associations
 Karen B. Schloss, Christoph Witzel, Leslie Y. Lai

 This project investigated yellow hues were happier than blue hues when lightness and chroma were controlled, either statistically or colorimetrically.
+Most of the code for organizing and plotting the data is run through `COLOR_EMO_MAIN.M`.

 ---